-Finally, hunting season is here.
+Finally, hunting season is almost here.
 September not only brings a small relief from the heat, but it also ends the anticipation of hunting season.

 Although I love to fish in the fall; I look most forward to that first bird hunt.
 I am talking dove, of course.